Steem-FOSSbot/steem-fossbot-voter/docs/ethos.md

 _Note: When referencing a Steem user name, the @ symbol has been replaced with (at) so as not to notify users on GitHub._

 I don't wish to detract from the excellent third party software being writen for Steem, all these efforts expand the usefulness of the system and show what is possible.
 I do wish to illustrate the differences between offerings, especially with regards to cost and data protection.
+Criticism should be seen as a fundamental part of any healthy debate.

 ### Autosteem